Dedicated Divorce Attorneys Serving Marin County, CA

 - If both spouses live in California for at least six months, but in different counties for at least three months, filing is allowed in either county.

-Divorce is possible without meeting the residency requirement by filing a petition for legal separation, then submitting an amended petition for divorce once the residency requirement is met.
+It is possible to begin the process of ending your marriage without meeting the residency requirement by filing a petition for legal separation, then submitting an amended petition for divorce once the residency requirement is met.

 There is an exception for same-sex couples who married in California but do not live in California and live in a state that does not recognize same-sex marriage.
 These couples can file a divorce in the California county where they married.